 For example, a woman may work out excessively to cover up insecurities about her weight.
 A man may study hours and hours a day to cover up for insecurities of being intelligent or unsuccessful.

 People use compensation as a way to cover up for perceived shortcomings.
 They take actions or display traits to come across as the thing that they are insecure about.
 For example, an employee may flaunt all of their awards or recognition because they feel that they are not adequate enough.
 The list goes on and on.
 It is similar to sublimation, but rather than growing and building themselves to become the thing they are not, compensation usually involves pretending that they already are that thing they are insecure about.

 Remember in Shrek, when Shrek sees Lord Farquad’s tall, phallic-shaped tower and says to Donkey, “maybe he’s compensating for something?”
 We all have encountered compensating for a specific type of insecurity, but compensation covers more ground than just the size of...you know.

 If you find that you deploy these tactics regularly, it’s time for some self-reflection.
 What can you do to confront negativity and learn from mistakes?

-If you recognize that a friend uses defense mechanisms to try and cope with negativity, you might just want to show them this video and share what you observe.
+If you recognize that a friend uses defense mechanisms to try and cope with negativity in an unhealthy, you might just want to share what you have learned.
 Defense mechanisms aren’t always unhealthy, but in the long run, they can prevent people from facing problems, solving them, and growing in the process.